Project516/NumberGuessingGame/README.md

 ### High Scores

-The game automatically tracks high scores (games won with the fewest guesses).
-High scores are stored persistently in your home directory at `~/.numberguessinggame/highscores.properties`.
+The game automatically tracks high scores (games won with the least guesses).
+High scores are stored in your home directory at `~/.numberguessinggame/highscores.properties`.

 - The top 10 scores are kept
-- Scores are sorted by the number of guesses (fewest is best)
+- Scores are sorted by the number of guesses (least is best)
 - Each score includes the username and number of guesses
 - High scores persist across game sessions
 - View high scores from the GUI menu (View → High Scores) or after completing a game